aws/base64io-python/README.rst

 This led us to build :class:`base64io.Base64IO`.

+:class:`base64io.Base64IO` provides an `io` stream interface with context manager support that transparently performs base64 transormations to data passed through it.
+This can be very useful if you want to transform large files without caching the entire contenxt in memory or if you want to work with an existing stream and apply a base64 transformation to it.

 The latest full documentation can be found at `Read the Docs`_.

 Find us on `GitHub`_.